 This can be as little as 3 minutes, but when you are in fight or flight your body is ready to run.
 Walking, Standing Tall and Breathing SLOW through your nose, will tell your body the situation has cleared and the rest and digest system can turn on again.

 Bonus Tip- is if you start your day with a walk like this you will set your day up with your PNS system turned on and it sets the tone for your day.

 Keep this list on hand and next time you feel your body showing you signs of stress pull out one or all of them and instantly reduce your stress on the spot.

 I love hearing from you and would love to know if these tips and tricks are helping you increase your energy and manage the overwhelm and stress that goes along with being a First Responder.
 Please comment on this blog or email me firstname.lastname@example.org I’d love to hear from you.

-You are also welcome to join my Private 911 Lifestyle and Stress Management for First Responders Group.
+You are also welcome to join my Private 911 Stress Management Group.
 Each week we focus on an energy boosting, stress management strategy to help you on the job and at home.
 Join us today

 My next program launch is coming soon!
 It will teach you how to manage your stress and repair your adrenals so you can feel more energized, sleep better and become happier all without overwhelming you.
 I’ll keep you posted closer to the launch.

 Opinions and advice provided in this blog are for informational purposes only.
 It is not meant to replace diagnosis and treatment from a licensed health care provider.
 Consultation with a Naturopathic Doctor or other primary care provider is recommended for anyone suffering from a health problem.